Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 A few more pictures and useless information about the Westmann Islands 🙂

-Keiko, the killer whale which starred in the movie “Free Willy” was brought to the Westmann Islands in 1998 after spending twenty years in captivity.
+Keiko, the killer whale that starred in the movie “Free Willy,” was brought to the Westmann Islands in 1998 after spending twenty years in captivity.
 The idea was to acclimate him to the wild again.
-This was only a partial success and Keiko ended up dying of pneumonia in Norway after returning to human care.
+This was only a partial success, and Keiko ended up dying of pneumonia in Norway after returning to human care.
 I am sorry about the unhappy end (I warned you it was useless).

 Boats in the harbour.

 A boat ride around the island.
-But this is a big zodiak that looks to go fast.
-Not sure this is very environmentally friendly?
+But this is a big zodiac that looks to go fast.
+Not sure if this is very environmentally friendly?

-There is a massive annual music festival held in the Westmann Islands that has the cool name of “Þjóðhátíð” or “National Festival” in English.
-It takes place over the Icelandic national holiday of “Verslunarmannahelgi” (“Shopkeeper Weekend”) which is held over the weekend preceding the first Monday of every August which is a day off for everyone.
-The “Þjóðhátíð” is a huge outdoor event/concert with thousands of people partying, watching fireworks and listening to live bands.
-It looks to be really frenzied with lots of teens drinking lot of beer.
+There is a massive annual music festival held in the Westmann Islands called “Þjóðhátíð,” or “National Festival” in English.
+It takes place over the Icelandic national holiday of “Verslunarmannahelgi” (“Shopkeeper Weekend”), which is held over the weekend preceding the first Monday of every August, which is a day off for everyone.
+The “Þjóðhátíð” is a huge outdoor event/concert with thousands of people partying, watching fireworks, and listening to live bands.
+It looks to be really frenzied with lots of teens drinking a lot of beer.
 No, I think I will avoid it!

 Golfing in the mist.